 BigQuery flat-rate pricing is also available for high-volume customers that prefer a stable, monthly cost.

 |BigQuery Storage Write API (Preview)||The first 2 TB per month are free.||For more information, see Data ingestion pricing.|

 ||The first 10 GB of data processed by queries that contain

 BigQuery ML pricing

 BigQuery ML models can be classified into two different categories: built-in models and external models.
 BigQuery ML built-in models are trained within BigQuery, such as linear regression, logistic regression, kmeans, matrix factorization, and time series models.
-BigQuery ML external models are trained utilizing other Google Cloud services, DNN and boosted tree models (which are trained on AI Platform) and AutoML models (which are trained on the AutoML Tables backend).
+BigQuery ML external models are trained utilizing other Google Cloud services, DNN and boosted tree models (which are trained on Vertex AI) and AutoML models (which are trained on the AutoML Tables backend).
 BigQuery ML model training pricing is based on the model type as well as your usage pattern: flat-rate or on-demand.
 BigQuery ML prediction and evaluation functions are executed within BigQuery ML for all model types, priced as explained below.

 BigQuery ML flat-rate pricing

 BigQuery offers flat-rate pricing for high-volume or enterprise customers who prefer a stable monthly cost rather than paying the on-demand price for model creation, evaluation, inspection, and prediction.